demjanp/arch14cz_backend/README.md

 18. Context Depth cm:
     Depth at which the sample was retrieved.
 19. Context Name:
-    Identifier of the context within the site (e.g., Feature 123).
+    Unique identifier of the context within the site (e.g., Feature 123).
 20. Relative Dating Name 1:
     Relative dating of the context, as detailed as possible in the format "[General Dating], [phase]" (e.g., Lengyel Culture, phase I).
     The general dating is validated against [relative_dating.csv](src/arch14cz_backend/data/relative_dating.csv).